-Note that the GPROF estimates in Version 06 for ATMS do not provide estimates for the 8 footprints at each swath edge due to algorithm issues as revealed in early testing.
+Note that the GPROF 2021 estimates for ATMS do not provide estimates for the 8 footprints at each swath edge due to algorithm issues as revealed in early testing.

 Table 6.
 Inventory of ATMS data used in IMERG, period of record, and sensor status.
-The Version 06 GPROF estimates for ATMS do not provide estimates for the 8 footprints at each swath edge due to lower retrieval quality.
+The Version 07 GPROF estimates for ATMS do not provide estimates for the 8 footprints at each swath edge due to lower retrieval quality.